Deep sequence models tend to memorize geometrically; it is unclear why: Related work

 Graph tasks have been studied extensively in the setting where each context corresponds to a unique graph.
 We emphasize that this is a very different setting.
 Indeed, a takeaway from our work is to be deliberate not to conflate insights from the in-context setting with that of the in-weights setting (a distinction that is rarely made explicit in literature).

 While \citet{bachmann24pitfalls} identify the path-star topology as a failure case for next-token learning, \citet{frydenlund24mystery,frydenlund25language} demarcate the extent of this failure in the same in-context setting, whereas \citet{brinkmann24mechanstic} report positive path-finding results in other graph topologies.
-Others \citep{saparov2024search,sanford24understanding} study other in-context graph search and counting tasks.
+Others \citep{saparov2024search,sanford24understanding,yehudai2025depth} study Transformers in various in-context graph tasks like search and counting.
 Connections between in-context graph tasks and spectral biases exist \citep{cohen25spectral,park25iclr} but should not be confused with the spectral bias in in-weights tasks.
 While all these works study symbolic graph tasks, other works have empirically identified the limitations on graphs described in natural language \citep{guo23nlpgraph,wang23nlpgraph,dai2025nlpgraph}. \citet{kim22puretransformers,ying21graph} propose algorithmic ideas for encoding graphs as inputs to Transformers.
 Finally, various failures \citep{momennejad23eval,dziri23faith,valmeekam23critique,valmeekam2023planbench,planning23valmeekam,shojaee2025illusion} have been reported on in-context tasks, including planning tasks, framed as word problems.